kubernetes-sigs/kustomize/demos/mySql.md

-`kustomize` does not have `set label` command to add label, but we can edit `kustomize.yaml` file under `prod` directory and add the production labels under `objectLabels` fields as highlighted below.
+`kustomize` does not have `set label` command to add label, but we can edit `kustomize.yaml` file under `prod` directory and add the production labels under `labelsToAdd` fields as highlighted below.

 <!-- @customizeLabels @test -->
 ```